flutter-ml/google_ml_kit_flutter/README.md

 - Swift 5
 - ML Kit only supports 64-bit architectures (x86_64 and arm64).
 Check this [list](https://developer.apple.com/support/required-device-capabilities/) to see if your device has the required device capabilities.

-Since ML Kit does not support 32-bit architectures (i386 and armv7) ([Read mode](https://developers.google.com/ml-kit/migration/ios)), you need to exclude amrv7 architectures in Xcode in order to run `flutter build ios` or `flutter build ipa`.
+Since ML Kit does not support 32-bit architectures (i386 and armv7), you need to exclude amrv7 architectures in Xcode in order to run `flutter build ios` or `flutter build ipa`.
+More info [here](https://developers.google.com/ml-kit/migration/ios).

 Go to Project > Runner > Building Settings > Excluded Architectures > Any SDK > armv7